great-expectations/great_expectations/README.md

 For full documentation, visit [Great Expectations on readthedocs.io](http://great-expectations.readthedocs.io/en/latest/).

-If you need help, hop into our [Slack channel](https://greatexpectations.io/slack)&mdash;there are always contributors and other users there.
+If you need help, hop into our [Slack channel](https://greatexpectations.io/slack)&mdash;there are always contributors and other users there!

 <!--
 -------------------------------------------------------------